Video shows officers dragged Tyreek Hill out of his car after he put his window back up

 The second officer forced Hill face-first onto the ground.
 Three officers pulled Hill's arms behind his back as Hill yelled into his cellphone, “I am getting arrested Drew.”
 It was unclear if he was talking to his agent, Drew Rosenhaus, or the team's director of security, Drew Brooks.
 Both soon showed up at the scene.

-The officers handcuff Hill and one put a knee in the middle of his back.
+The officers handcuffed Hill and one put a knee in the middle of his back.
 “If we tell you to do something, do it.”

 “Take me to jail, brother, do what you gotta do,” Hill replied.